Frequently Asked Questions | Admitted Students

 Congratulations!
 We are excited you’ll be joining Boxer Nation in the Fall.
 Here is what you need to do:

 - Let us know!
 Follow the steps on the admitted student page.
-Your $200 enrollment deposit can be submitted via check or credit card along with your paperwork.
+Your $400 enrollment deposit can be submitted via online, check, or credit card.

 - Read up on Registration: Our registration website will fill you in on what you need to do to get advised and registered for your first semester of classes.

 - Celebrate: You’re done choosing a college!
 You have great taste.
 Perhaps it's time to start jockeying for those graduation gifts!